renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 An error may be thrown if:

 - a `seed` does not exist in the provided `config`
-- the provided `mint` does not exist in the token mapping
 - the provided `amount` is less than the minimum transfer amount set by your connected relayer (currently 1 USDC)
 - the wallet update signature is incorrect / missing
 - the Permit2 permit is incorrect / missing